 |Manufactured with low VOCs||Off-gassing odors|

-Innerspring mattresses, also known as traditional mattresses, are still one of the most popular mattress types today.
-Chances are you’ve slept on an innerspring before—they’re still frequently used in hotel rooms and dorm rooms because they’re relatively inexpensive.
+Traditional innerspring mattresses are still popular today.
+Chances are, you’ve slept on an innerspring before—they’re still frequently used in hotel rooms and college dorms because they’re relatively inexpensive.

-Most innersprings are made with steel coils in the base, creating natural airflow, and the top comfort layer is a quilted pillow top or Euro top made of poly-foam, memory foam, or latex foam.
+Most innersprings are made with steel coils in the core, increasing airflow through the bed, and the top comfort layer is a quilted Euro or pillow top made of poly-foam, memory foam, or latex foam.

-Despite their popularity, coil mattresses don’t last too long—the average innerspring bed begins to sag after only 5 years.
+Despite their popularity, coil mattresses aren’t long-lasting, having an average lifespan of five years.
 In fact, the customer satisfaction level for innersprings is the lowest of any mattress type.